gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 *Full Upper 8-bit*
-  Any character in the range 80-FF allowed in identifiers, and all are considered distinct.
+  Any character in the range 80-FF is allowed in identifiers and all are considered distinct.
 In other words, there are no uppercase and lowercase equivalences in this range.
 This is useful in conjunction with certain encoding schemes used for some foreign character sets (e.g.,